Specialist Psychological Support Campaign

 Alan Burgess was infected with HIV and hepatitis C as a result of treatment with contaminated clotting factor for his haemophilia.

-At the inquiry last year, Alan revealed he’d had a mental breakdown only months before giving evidence.
+During his testimony to the inquiry, Alan revealed he’d had a mental breakdown only months before giving evidence.
 He and his daughter Sarah spoke of the huge impact Alan’s infections have had on their family and their need for more support.

 Alan, 61, from Suffolk, said: “It is brilliant that we’ve finally got the inquiry, but it has created the perfect storm for me because I have had to go through a lot of my old stuff which brings back memories of all the friends I’ve lost to HIV/AIDS and hepatitis C who I miss so much to this day.